NickHardeman/ofxGizmo/README.md

 # ofxGizmo
-An Openframeworks addon based on LibGizmo
+An Openframeworks addon based on LibGizmo ( https://github.com/CedricGuillemet/LibGizmo )

+Supports translate, scale and rotate gizmos.
+Ability to load and save the transform.